 Have you heard about the recent developments in the news industry?
 From captivating headlines to in-depth reports, discussions about the news play a significant role in our daily conversations.
-Let’s delve into some common English phrases used to introduce news topics, comment on news items, and evaluate how news is reported.
+Let’s delve into some common phrases talking about the news in English, comment on news items, and evaluate how news is reported.

 Previous Conversation Tip Lesson